esaip-dotnet/votes/kinect-sender/README.md

 # Vote By Kinect Project

-Kinect for Windows Samples
+Kinect for Windows

-What is this?
+## What is this?

-This repository contains samples submitted by the Kinect for Windows Developer Community.
-Submitters intend to help fellow Developers hit the ground running while creating Kinect apps for Windows.
-Have you come up with a great sample app that deserves to be shared with the OSS community?
-This is the place to put it!
-How do I get started?
+This repository contains samples submitted by the Kinect for our Vote project in Esaip.

+## Architecture

+The project is developed with visual studio in C# and XAML.

+## How we can vote?

+The right hand is to vote "Yes", the left hand is to vote "No".
+To validate this vote we need to block our left hand or right hand during 5 seconds above the shoulder.
+If we doesn't block our hand during 5 seconds we need to start again from the beginning.